 Here at Zusetsu we currently stock 4 sizes of furoshiki:

-Furoshiki are increasingly popular as more and more environmentally-conscious people choose this exceptional alternative to plastic shopping bags and unrecyclable gift-wrapping paper.
+Furoshiki are becoming more and more popular as environmentally-conscious people choose this exceptional reusable alternative to plastic shopping bags and unrecyclable gift-wrapping paper.

 With their contemporary designs, and their long heritage, our furoshiki from Kyoto are truly beautiful.

 Visit our Furoshiki Tutorials page for lots of Kyoto wrapping ideas to get you started.
-Every order receives a free, easy-to-follow furoshiki instruction booklet!
+Every order receives a free, easy-to-follow furoshiki instruction leaflet!